African American–Jewish relations: 20th century

+After World War I & World War II

 Marcus Garvey (1887–1940) was an early promoter of pan-Africanism and African redemption and led the Universal Negro Improvement Association and African Communities League.
-His push to celebrate Africa as the original homeland of African Americans, led many Jews to compare Garvey to leaders of Zionism.
-An example of this was that Garvey wanted World War I peace negotiators to turn over former German colonies in southwest Africa to Blacks.
+His push to celebrate Africa as the original homeland of African Americans led many Jews to compare Garvey to leaders of Zionism.
+An example of this was that Garvey wanted World War I peace negotiators to turn over former German colonies in southwest Africa to Black people.
 In that period, Zionists were promoting a "return of Jews" after 2,000 years to the historic homeland of Israel, stressing self-determination for former colonies.
 At the same time, Garvey regularly criticized Jews in his columns in his newspaper Negro World for allegedly trying to destroy the Black population of America.

+After World War II, Federal Housing Authority policy restricted certain neighborhoods to people of the "same social and racial classes".
+While some of these neighborhoods excluded them based on charter, Jews were usually permitted to move into white areas, while Black people were not.
+This reinforced segregation at the time and deepened the economic, social and political inequalities between African Americans and other ethnic groups, including Jews.

+Civil-rights movement

 By the middle of the 20th century, many Southern Jews were supportive of the Civil Rights Movement.
-About 50 percent of the civil rights attorneys in the South during the 1960s were Jews, as were over 50 percent of the Whites who went to Mississippi in 1964 to challenge Jim Crow laws.
-These pro-Black Southern Jews tended to keep a low profile on "the race issue" in order to avoid attracting the attention of the anti-Black (and antisemitic) Ku Klux Klan.
+About 50 percent of the civil-rights attorneys in the South during the 1960s were Jews, as were over 50 percent of the whites who went to Mississippi in 1964 to challenge Jim Crow laws.
+These pro-black Southern Jews tended to keep a low profile on "the race issue" in order to avoid attracting the attention of the anti-black (and antisemitic) Ku Klux Klan.

 However, Klan groups exploited the issue of Black integration and Jewish involvement in the struggle in order to commit violently antisemitic hate crimes.
-As an example of this hatred, in one year alone, from November 1957 to October 1958, temples and other Jewish communal gatherings were bombed and desecrated in Atlanta, Nashville, Jacksonville, and Miami, and dynamite was found under synagogues in Birmingham, Charlotte, and Gastonia, North Carolina.
-Some rabbis received death threats, but there were no injuries following these outbursts of violence.
+As an example of this hatred, in one year alone, from November 1957 to October 1958, temples and other Jewish communal gatherings were bombed and desecrated in Atlanta, Nashville, Jacksonville, and Miami, and dynamite was found under synagogues in Birmingham, Charlotte, and Gastonia.
+Some rabbis received death threats, although there were no injuries following these outbursts of violence.

-Shopkeeper and landlord relationships
+Commercial and residential relations

-Following the Civil War, Jewish shop-owners and landlords engaged in business with Black customers and tenants, often filling a need where non-Jewish, White business owners would not venture.
-This was true in most regions of the South, where Jews were often merchants in its small cities, as well as northern urban cities such as New York, where they settled in high numbers.
-Jewish shop-owners tended to be more civil than other Whites to Black customers, treating them with more dignity.
-Black people often had more immediate contact with white Jewish people compared to white Christians.
+Following the Civil War, Jewish shop-owners and landlords engaged in business with Black customers and tenants, often filling a need where non-Jewish, white business owners would not venture.
+This was true in most regions of the South, where Jews were often merchants in its small cities, as well as Northern urban cities such as New York, where they settled in high numbers.
+Jewish shop-owners tended to be more civil than other white people to Black customers, treating them with more dignity.
+Black people often had more immediate contact with Jewish people than to white Christians.

-In 1903, Black historian W. E. B. Du Bois interpreted the role of Jews in the South as successors to the slave-barons: